chaitanyasugathan/Cybersecurity/CloudSecurity/README.md

 ### Access Policies

 The webservers on the internal network are not exposed to the public Internet.
 Only the jumpbox machine, ELK server and load balancer can accept connections from the Internet.
-Access to these machine is only allowed from the following IP addresses: ***My Laptop Public IP***
+Access to these machine is only allowed from the following IP addresses: ***My Laptop's Public IP***
 - The jumpbox VM can be accesed via port 22 and SSH keys using the jumpbox server's IP 40.83.169.23.
 - The ELK server's ***Kibana application*** can be accessed via port 5601 through its own public IP address 104.43.133.239
 - ELK server can be accessed from the jumpbox VM via port 22 and SSH keys using the ELK servers private IP address 10.1.0.4